Cielquan/python_test-cielquan/docs/source/contribution/git_workflow.rst

 merged into ``master``.
 Merging into ``master`` is only allowed after all CI tests **succeeded**.
 Pull requests must be merged with a merge commit.

 Bugfixes are also expected to be merged into ``master``.
-Buf if they are critical the next release will be much sooner.
+But if they are critical the next release will be much sooner.

-If the pull request has many small commits the maintainer may use a *squash merge* to keep the changelog cleaner.
+If the pull request has many small commits the maintainer may use a *squash merge* to keep the change-log cleaner.
 Of cause the squash commit-message must follow the aforementioned commit message rules!